A Survey on Speech Deepfake Detection: Training and robustness advancements in fully Deepfake detection

 \subsection{Robustness on cross-dataset}

 There are two practical scenarios involving multi-dataset.
 One is multi-dataset co-training, where datasets from different domains are combined as training data.
 Co-training encourages the training models to learn information from all provided domains.
-The other one is cross-dataset evaluation, where models trained on a specific dataset are tested on various out-of-domain datasets.
+The other one is cross-dataset evaluation, where models trained on a specific dataset are tested on various OOD datasets.
 This evaluation method helps assess the robustness and generalizability of models across different data domains.
+Although these generalization methods are inspired by the challenges of speech Deepfake detection, they can be applied more broadly to multimedia Deepfake detection and other machine learning fields, such as image recognition.

-\textbf{Multi-dataset co-training} The experiments indicate that simply combining data from different domains does not guarantee an increase in the generalization of detection models due to domain mismatch.
+\textbf{Multi-dataset co-training / Continual learning} The experiments indicate that simply combining data from different domains does not guarantee an increase in the generalization of detection models due to domain mismatch.
 To address this challenge, Shim et al. \cite{Shi2023sharpness} propose a gradient-based method that considers reducing the curvature of neighbourhoods in the loss surface while minimizing the loss function.
 It effectively reduces the gap between variances of multi-domain datasets.
-Zhang et al. \cite{zhang2023you} adopt the Regularized Adaptive Weight Modification (RAWM) to overcome the catastrophic forgetting problem caused by finetuning a trained model with an out-of-domain dataset.
+Regularized Adaptive Weight Modification (RAWM) \cite{zhang2023you} and Radian Weight Modification (RWM) \cite{zhang2024remember} are introduced to address the issue of catastrophic forgetting that occurs when a trained model is fine-tuned with an out-of-domain dataset.
+RWM accounts for the differences in feature distribution between bona fide speech and various types of speech Deepfakes by applying distinct strategies to each.
+It incorporates a self-attention mechanism that enables the model to determine the optimal direction for gradient modification based on the current input batch.
+When the data features significant variations across tasks, such as different types of Deepfake, RWM guides the model to adopt a direction orthogonal to the previous data plane, preserving previously learned knowledge while adapting to new Deepfake attacks.
+On the other hand, when the data shares similar characteristics, as seen with bona fide speech, the algorithm directs the model to learn a gradient modification direction that aligns with the previous data plane, reducing the interference from gradient modification.
 Wang et al. \cite{wang2023investigating} use the negative energy-based certainty score \cite{liu2020energy} to evaluate the usefulness of each data in the pool consisting of datasets from various domains.
 They then employ the active learning technique to select the useful data to be the training data for fine-tuning.